mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
+* (To optimize: Only for videos after analyzing the first image) Detect lane pixels around the detected line.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Determine the curvature of the lane and vehicle position with respect to the center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)
 [image0]: ./camera_cal/test_image.jpg "distorted"